unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 {% include figure.html
 class="img-center"
 width="75%"
-caption="A plaque on display in the UNM Press lobby for the Sheridan Books, Inc. Platinum Book Award, commemorating the existence of over a million print copies of _The Education of Little Tree_ as of July 2005." src="images/CamScanner_05-20-2025_13.30_1.jpg"
+caption=""
+src="images/CamScanner_05-20-2025_13.30_1.jpg"
 %}
+>A plaque on display in the UNM Press lobby for the Sheridan Books, Inc. Platinum Book Award, commemorating the existence of over a million print copies of _The Education of Little Tree_ as of July 2005.[^Me]

 With that said, though, UNM Press largely escaped from the crosshairs of the controversy.
 The very next year, Elizabeth Hadas was actually elected the president of the Association of American University Presses, where she served a standard year-long term.
 In fact, _The Education of Little Tree_ received a film adaptation after the fact that flew under the radar due to being released the same day as James Cameron's _Titanic_, and the book still sells well, its backstory often being overlooked.
 So why exactly has the book still endured despite where it came from?
 As Hadas put it, "Even though the author had terrible values, the book espouses excellent values." _The Education of Little Tree_ is too far removed from Asa Earl Carter's beliefs for them to really impose themselves upon the content of the book.
 While the UNM Press published it under the perception of it being a memoir, it helped launch a renewed initiative from them to publish literary works, alongside the 1992 release of _Alburquerque_ by Rudolfo Anaya.
 Its sales also enabled the Press to hire more staff, publish some pricey photography and art books, and supply employees with a good deal of educational travel.
 The sheer success of the book even allowed the Press to be self-supporting for a time.
 It's a complicated situation, but the Press does still recognize the book as part of their history.